top of page

 RAF Klagenfurt, Austria - original artwork by Leonard Eason, dated December 1946. © Amelia Marriette

 I was a curator working in a museum in South Devon in the UK; this was my dream job.
 Suddenly, the local council made my job redundant because they could no longer afford to keep the role open.
 This was heartbreaking and depressing, but my life took a turn for the better through a chance meeting with an Austrian woman, Katie, and we became partners.
-We relocated to Austria, and I set out on a physical and spiritual journey, a journey of self-discovery - repair and rejuvenation through the exploration of nature, centred on my resolution to complete the same 15-kilometre walk through the hills and woods of beautiful Kärnten in Austria every week for a year.
+We relocated to Austria, and I set out on a physical and spiritual journey, a journey of self-discovery, repair and rejuvenation through the exploration of nature, centred on my resolution to complete the same 15-kilometre walk through the hills and woods of beautiful Kärnten in Austria every week for a year.
 By the time that year was over, I knew I had found healing, peace and true happiness.

 4th February